-3.1.1.
-Cradle of Humankind World Heritage Site
+3.1.1 Cradle of Humankind World Heritage Site

 The Cradle of Human Kind is located to the north eastern part of MCLM & sits on 47000ha.
 It was declared a UNESCO World Heritage Site in 1999.
 It includes archaeological sites at Sterkfontein.
 Kromdraai.
-Swartkrans cave, Coopers B. Wonder Cave.
+Swartkrans cave, Coopers B, Wonder Cave.
 Drimolen.
 Gladysvale, Gondolin, Plover's Lake, Haasgat, Bolt's Farm and Minnaar's caves.

 The COHWHS is a key structuring element as the area is demarcated into a primary and secondary zone, which zones are subjected to land development guidelines based on levels of acceptable change.
-These guidelines are linked to the directly environmental beneficiation with a strong focus on small scale, low impact tourism development.
-One of the challenges remains that do parameters these recognise human settlement within the WHS, though there are indeed settlements that exist there.
+These guidelines are directly linked to the environmental beneficiation with a strong focus on small scale, low impact tourism development.
+One of the challenges remains that these parameters do not human settlement recoanise within the WHS, though there are indeed settlements that exist there.